nephio-project/docs/content/en/docs/neo-porch/2_concepts/porch_concepts.md

 In addition to satisfying requirements highlighted above, the focus of the architecture was to:

-* establish clear components and interfaces
+* establish clear components and interfaces.
-* support low latency in package authoring operations
+* support low latency in package authoring operations.

 The primary Porch components are: